JasonLocklin/Dissertation/VWM/Introduction.md

-To overcome this problem, a new version of the working memory task was created to minimize the possible reliance on spatial attention rehearsal mechanisms.
-Rather than asking participants to remember and recall strictly spatial information, memory for target colour (or a combination of colour *and* spatial location), was tested.
-Placing the primary requirement of the task on colour, rather than spatial
+To overcome this problem, a new version of the working memory task was created to minimize the possible reliance on spatial attention being employed as a rehearsal mechanism.
+Rather than asking participants to remember and recall strictly spatial information, memory for target colour (or a combination of colour *and* spatial arrangement), was tested.
+While spatial attention is likely involved, in some way, with any visual task, placing the primary requirement of the task on colour, rather than spatial
-processing, places possible rehearsal mechanism requirements within the ventral stream.
+processing, places any possible rehearsal mechanism requirements within the ventral stream.
 Eliminating the utility of spatial attention for rehursal, this reduces the likelihood that measured deficits would be the result of the hypothesized disrupted